velartrill/velartrill.github.io/orig/darkest-before-dawn.md

 She nods, looking away.

-I unfurl the garment and slip it over her feet, feeling her muscles go suddenly tense at my touch; a whimper escapes her lips and I can tell it’s taking all her self-discipline not to reflexively pull away.
+I unfurl the garment and lift her legs from the floor to slip it over her feet, and I feel her muscles go suddenly tense at my touch.
+A whimper escapes her lips and I can tell it’s taking all her self-discipline not to reflexively pull away.
 I tug the trousers up over her knees and she quickly leans forward to grab the waistband, pulling them the rest of the way up and fumbling to knot the belt-cloth.
-The second her cunt is securely covered she seems to relax a little, a look of relief appearing on her face before she tugs the tunic down over her bruised and lacerated shoulders.
+The second her cunt is securely shielded she seems to relax a little, a look of relief appearing on her face before she tugs the tunic down over her bruised and lacerated shoulders.
 I sit next to her, watching as she stretches the top down as far as it will go, hugging the cloth tight to her body and curling up in a ball, and I try to remember a skill I’ve had no use for in… decades.

 Kindness.